31st European regional conference of the International Telecommunications Society

-We welcome submissions on the impact of new technologies on regulation, existing business models and how they may change in the years to come and how they may be adopted.
+We welcome submissions on ‘digital platforms’ in terms of the regulatory and competitive challenges that they pose, and how they may be addressed in a post-Covid world.
 In addition, we welcome submissions on a range of topics as outlined below:

-- The impact of Covid-19 – on telecommunications networks, different sectors, and users
+- The current and lasting impact of Covid-19 on telecommunications networks, different industries and users

 - Digital divides – their changing nature and how they can be overcome